EricaGrace/ProjetAnnuelB3/README.md

 ## ToDo:

-- replace all keys (=aliases) from within the container
 - add dot notation to config class using the php dot notation package
 - Route class should use a callable instead of 2 arguments